RIBBON CUTTING CEREMONIES

 - Executive partners – this benefit is included in your membership

 *Ribbon cuttings scheduled outside of Chamber business hours (8AM-5PM Monday-Friday) or on holidays include additional fees

 What will the Chamber assist me with?

 The Chamber will gladly assist you by doing the following:

-- Notify the Chamber’s membership of your ribbon cutting and encourage attendance
+- Notify the Chamber’s membership of your ribbon cutting and encourage virtual attendance

 - List your ribbon cutting on the Chamber’s community calendar and ribbon cutting page of our website